We pride ourselves on having the friendliest

 Good luck Mama!

-Proud mom of 2 beautiful children (and one on the way!), Desiree (3) and Austen (2).
+Proud mom of 3 beautiful children (and one on the way!), Desiree (5), Austen (4), and Isaiah (16 months).
 Desiree has autism but that just adds to her sparkle.

 with Keegan i was induced and actually it was a more relaxing experience because i felt more in control. it's not waiting and waiting and waiting and thinking every little cramp could be it. i was able to have an epidural which was nice. would i induce again? if the situation called for it, i would. but i would much rather try to let labor come naturally.